LiamHuth/CMPUT355_Connect6/README.md

 w/s are used for up/down respectively, and a/d are used for left/right
 respectively.

+The program will automatically detect when one person has won and prompt the user for a decision to play again or exit the program.

 # Notes
 This program is only tested inside of the command line in MacOS.
 I expect it work in any Unix based shell, but it may have trouble in windows due to